 Micah is a Junior in Saybrook College.
 In addition to serving on house staff he is a Cultural Connections counselor and sings in the St. Luke’s Church Choir.
 This year, he is working on the NACC newsletter and events programming.
 In his free time you can catch him reading and practicing the ukulele.

 Native Nation: Cherokee

-Nolan Arkansas (Unagalisgi) is a first-year student from the Cherokee Indian Reservation in Cherokee, North Carolina.
+Nolan Arkansas (Unagalisgi) is a second-year student from the Cherokee Indian Reservation in Cherokee, North Carolina.
 Nolan is a LEDA (Leadership Enterprise for a Diverse America) scholar, and is currently a resident of Trumbull college.
 You will often see him in the Trumbull dining hall, the Native American Cultural Center, or on campus running late to class (Indian time).
-This year, Nolan is on house staff as one of the First-year Liaisons.
 Proficient in Cherokee and English, Nolan loves to study languages, and he has a profound interest in writing poetry.
-This year, he plans to learn Spanish, perform slam poetry, and explore new artistic and physical interests.
+He plans to learn Spanish, perform slam poetry, and explore new artistic and physical interests.

 Hometown: Beggs, Oklahoma

 Jay Fife is a second-year Mvskoke student from Beggs, Oklahoma.
 He plans to major in linguistics and/or anthropology.
 He is a member of the Association of Native Americans at Yale.
 Most of the time you can find Jay at the Native American Cultural Center, if he’s not in his dorm room.
 Whenever Jay has free time, he enjoys speaking his tribal language, singing stomp dance songs, and missing home.